 The sheer variety of free-kicks he scored is remarkable.
 Regardless of angle or distance, he would be able to pull something from his bag of tricks.
 A simple adjustment in his stance or technique could conjure something breathtaking.
 Whether it was drifting the ball around the wall into the bottom corner, gently lifting it over a hopeless line of defenders into an empty expanse of net, or striking the ball with enough venom to make you think it might burst, the Frenchman had it all in his locker.
 At times it seemed as if he was trying to outdo himself; taking on shots from ever more absurd angles in an attempt to bamboozle goalkeepers.

 Away from the free-kicks, the winger displayed an alarming proficiency at scoring goals of all types.
-There are composed one on one finishes, far post tap-ins and rifled half-volleys – Robert had more range than a Dulux colour chart.
-He possessed a left foot that was simultaneously wand and warhammer; a left foot that would be equally adept at peeling the skin off a tangerine or obliterating it to a pulp.
+There were composed one on one finishes, far post tap-ins and rifled half-volleys – Robert had more range than a Dulux colour chart.
+He possessed a left foot that was simultaneously wand and warhammer; one that would be equally adept at peeling the skin off a tangerine or obliterating it to a pulp.

 Read | The magic and the madness of Faustino Asprilla

 Players of his talent and disposition are often labelled as mercurial – and an accusation levelled at these sorts of players is that they don’t turn up for the big games.
 The same can certainly not be said in this case.
 Any brief glimpse at a highlight reel of his goals will reveal that the winger was never one to shy away from the big occasion.
-Goals against Liverpool, United, Spurs – and a boatload against Arsenal – show that he didn’t simply turn up for the big matches, but thrived on them.
+Goals against Liverpool, United and Tottenham, and a load against Arsenal, show that he didn’t simply turn up for the big matches, but thrived on them.

 The second came in the winger’s final match in the black and white shirt.
 The relationship between club and player had been growing sour for some time and it seemed apparent to everyone that a conscious uncoupling was on the horizon.
-It was clear that Graeme Souness, unlike Robson, could not tolerate Robert’s selfish attitude and lack of work ethic.
+It was clear that Graeme Souness, unlike Sir Bobby Robson, could no longer tolerate Robert’s selfish attitude and lack of work ethic.
 Or rather, he no longer felt that the occasional glimpses of genius could negate the inconsistency of his form.

 As the final whistle blew against Chelsea, Robert trotted over to the Gallowgate end to savour one last moment with the fans.
 And then he started taking his kit off.
 Shirt, shorts, shinpads – the lot.
 It was all thrown to the fans in a moment of symbolic metamorphosis; a shedding of his Newcastle skin.
 All that was left was Laurent Robert, laid bare, walking around the pitch in his underwear with his arm held aloft.